tec1group/Software/games/README.md

 ## Dodgy
-A game of skill, try to dodge past obsticles.
+A game of skill, try to dodge past obstacles.
 The Player is on the left hand side of the Seven Segments.
 You are a '-' character.
-Coming towards you are three types of obsticles.
+Coming towards you are three types of obstacles.
 You wil need to dodge them to survive.
 Use the '7' key to move up and the '4' key to move down.
-The longer you survive the faster the obsticles come.
-When you die (you will die!), your distance travelled will be displayed.
+The longer you survive the faster the obstacles come.
+When you die (you will die!), your distance traveled will be displayed.
 Press 'GO' to start the dodgy game again!.